collective/collective.taskqueue/README.rst

-It's recommended to only use local Redis-installations, because remote connections can be killed by firewalls (there's no ping or heartbeat to keep the connection alive thorugh enterprise firewalls).
+It's recommended to only use local Redis-installations, because remote connections can be killed by firewalls (there's no ping or heartbeat to keep the connection alive through enterprise firewalls).

 Queue a task: